[written on 28 January 2016]

 We need to say this now - yes, unlike us they come from a tradition not surrendering to accusations of blasphemy.
 Yes they poke fun at all that is sacred and do what is unthinkable, even what would be illegal in South Asia.
 In the past year ever since the Je suis Charlie mobilisation in France, leftists have decided to play I am not Charlie politics.

 Since September 2015 Europe has faced its largest migrant crisis since World War Two, and this is fuelling a wave of ultra-right political mobilisation in Europe.
 Against this scenario, some leftist leaders have been playing to the gallery of the I am not Charlie camp as if to signal their target audiences.
-Instead of directing their ire against assassination of twelve cartoonists in their office, they have focused on the Charlie Hebdo’s choice of cartoons.
+Instead of directing their ire against the assassination of twelve cartoonists in their office, they have focused on Charlie Hebdo’s choice of cartoons.

 Yes, the work of certain cartoonists is in the tradition of bitterly ironical and sardonic imagery, reusing images or words concerning certain social events by detournement [1] or hyper-inflating their meaning.
 This may not seem humorous for many of us — but often it is not intended to make you laugh but to mock and shock.
 A few months ago a literary figure wrote about her distaste for Charlie’s cartoon on Aylan.
 Of late there have been further denunciations of a specific cartoon.